Kentico/xperience-by-kentico-kentico-migration-tool/Migration.Toolkit.CLI/README.md

 > * Only media libraries using the **Permanent** [file URL format](https://docs.xperience.io/x/xQ_RBg) are supported.
 Content from media libraries with enabled **Use direct path for files in content** setting will not be converted.
 > * If you enable this feature, you also need to change retrieval and handling of affected files in your code, as the structure of the stored data changes from a text path (e.g.,`~/getmedia/CCEAD0F0-E2BF-459B-814A-36699E5C773E/somefile.jpeg?width=300&height=100`) to a _Media files_ data type (internally stored as e.g., `[{"Identifier":"CCEAD0F0-E2BF-459B-814A-36699E5C773E","Some file":"somefile.jpeg","Size":11803,"Dimensions":{"Width":300,"Height":100}}]`).
 The value of the field now needs to be [retrieved as a media library file](https://docs.xperience.io/x/LA2RBg).

-To enable this feature, configure the `OptInFeatures.CustomMigration.FieldMigrations` [options](#configuration) for the Migration Tool.
+To enable this feature, configure the `OptInFeatures.CustomMigration.FieldMigrations` [options](#configuration) for this tool.
 Use the values in the code snippet below:

 ```json
 "OptInFeatures":{